dtcenter/METplus-Training/docs/modules/METplus/metplus_configuration.rst

 INPUT_BASE
 ^^^^^^^^^^

 The INPUT_BASE variable should be set to the directory that contains your input data.
+The sample data to run the use cases can be obtained by downloading tarballs from the GitHub Releases page or through a Docker data volume.
+The INPUT_BASE directory will contain two subdirectories, met_test and model_applications.

+Now save your new configuration file and call master_metplus.py again, passing in your user configuration file.

+Now you can see METplus has run without any errors.

 (*show https://dtcenter.github.io/METplus/Users_Guide/installation.html#running-metplus-wrappers*)